elysiandc/hassio-addons/crafty-controller/DOCS.md

 the `log_level` is set to `info`, which is the recommended setting unless you are troubleshooting.

-## Data Locations
+### Data Storage Locations

-Crafty Controller data is stored in the following locations:
+The addon stores data in the following locations:

-- Server files: `/data/servers/`
+- `/share/crafty/servers`: Minecraft server files
-- Import location: `/data/import/`
+- `/share/crafty/import`: Import directory
-- Backups: `/backup/crafty/`
-- Configuration: `/addon_config/crafty/`
+- `/share/crafty/config`: Crafty configuration
+- `/backup/crafty`: Backup files

+All data persists across addon restarts and updates.

 ## Ports

 This add-on exposes the following ports:

-- 8000/tcp: Web interface
+- 8443/tcp: Web interface outside Home Assistant
+- 8433/tcp: Used for Ingress
 - 25565-25570/tcp: Default Minecraft server ports

 You can use these ports to access your Minecraft servers from outside your network.
 Remember to configure port forwarding on your router if needed.